yiyins2/CS320-SU23/p2/grading-guidelines.md

     * Q8 should have the exact same shape/value because the count is computed from the same dataset

 **Q9 - Q10:**
-* Didn't write a recursive function/method: -2 points
+* Didn't write a recursive function/method: -2 points for each question